Jeremie-Beucler/Serial-dependence-and-Classification-Image-2020-stage-ENS/README.md

 *Exemple de l'utilisation de l'image de classification en psychologie sociale (Brinkman et al, 2019)*

-L'intérêt de cette technique, et ce qui la rend si intéressante, est **sa nature visuelle et sa dimension exploratoire** : "*Is it the visual nature of the classification image, or is it its exploratory nature that resembles a sort of archeology of perceptual processes » that makes it interesting ?*" (Eckstein & Ahumada, 2002).
+L'intérêt de cette technique est **sa nature visuelle et sa dimension exploratoire** : "*Is it the visual nature of the classification image, or is it its exploratory nature that resembles a sort of archeology of perceptual processes » that makes it interesting ?*" (Eckstein & Ahumada, 2002).

 ### Application de la technique de l'image de classification à la dépendance sérielle